Mice and Mystics: Reception

 Since its release in 2011, the game has been consistently ranked in around Top 350 position of the most popular wargames on BoardGameGeek.

-Adaptation
+In a review of Mice and Mystics in Black Gate, Andrew Zimmerman Jones said "For someone who has been looking for a good entry-level roleplaying game for his oldest son, this definitely caught my eye."

+Film adaptation

-In October 2018, DreamWorks Animation acquired the rights to the role-playing game.
-A feature film is in development.
-Alexandre Aja, long-time horror film director, will be directing and writing the film's script along with David Leslie Johnson.
-Vertigo Entertainment’s Roy Lee and Jon Berg are producing.
+In October 2018, DreamWorks Animation acquired the rights to the role-playing game for a feature film adaptation.
+Alexandre Aja, long-time horror film director, was set to direct and write the film's script along with David Leslie Johnson-McGoldrick.
+Vertigo Entertainment's Roy Lee and Jon Berg were also set to serve as producers.